Harry Siegel: Career

-Writing
+Siegel co-authored The Prince of the City: Giuliani, New York and the Genius of American Life with his father Fred Siegel, which appeared on the 100 Notable Books of 2005 list compiled by The New York Times.

-Siegel is co-author (with his father Fred Siegel) of The Prince of the City: Giuliani, New York and the Genius of American Life, which appeared on the 100 Notable Books of 2005 list compiled by The New York Times.
-Siegel's commentary has appeared in The Wall Street Journal, City Journal, The New Republic, The New York Post, The New York Observer and The Weekly Standard.
+Siegel's commentary has appeared in The Wall Street Journal, City Journal, The New Republic, the New York Post, The New York Observer and The Weekly Standard.
 He has made guest appearances on CNN, MSNBC and National Public Radio.